Cobot welding assist: when it fits, torch payload, arc-on time

 What an assist welding cell actually does

-Load — part nests in fixture; pins/clamps hold joint location within agreed tolerance
+Load — part nests in fixture; pins/clamps hold the joint within agreed tolerance

 Pre-arc check — welder or lead verifies gap/fit-up; tweak if needed

-Arm runs taught path — TCP follows stored seam; welder monitors nearby
+Arm runs taught path — TCP follows the stored seam; welder monitors nearby

-Crater, inspect, release — visual or sample QC; reject parts do not advance
+Crater, inspect, release — visual or sample QC; rejects do not advance

-Automation here means repeatable motion, not an unattended shop.
-Parameters, material lot traceability, customer acceptance—still belong to your welding process owner.
+Automation here means repeatable motion, not an unattended booth.
+Parameters, material lots, and customer acceptance still belong to your welding process owner.

 What you usually gain on the floor

 More consistent seams on repeat work.
-A 600 mm fillet looks easy until hour six of the same part; travel speed drifts and toes wander.
-A taught path reproduces under rated load—especially helpful across shifts when “match day shift quality” is a real instruction.
+A 600 mm fillet drifts late shift; a taught path reproduces under rated load—especially across shifts when “match day shift” is a real instruction.

 Mixed low-volume lines change faster than hard automation.
-Retooling a full industrial welding line is program + fixture + guarding logic.
-A collaborative cell can often trial a new seam in hours-level teach time (fixture consistency and certification rules still apply)—a fit when SKUs rotate and batch sizes stay moderate.
+A full industrial welding line retool is program + fixture + guarding.
+A collaborative cell can often trial a new seam in hours-level teach time when the fixture is stable (certification rules still apply).

 Easier traceability when quality matters.
-Same path, same program name, tied to batch records—customer issues map faster to “which lot, which recipe” than handwriting alone.
+Same path, same program name, tied to batch records—customer issues map faster than handwriting alone.

 Skills complement instead of replace.
-Your senior welder’s value is window and exceptions; the arm’s value is not making them lift the torch on a path you already trust.
-Clear split reduces floor pushback compared to “robot replaces welder” messaging.
+Senior value is window and exceptions; arm value is not making them lift the torch on a path you already approved.
+Clear split reduces pushback versus “robot replaces welder.”

 Fixtures, payload, reach—make these concrete before quote

 Payload is the whole torch package.
 Torch + cable dress + feed/gas interface + fixture reaction—worst-case TCP.
 Budget rated headroom; peak is reference.
-Weighing method: Payload guide.
+Weighing: Payload guide.

-The most common assist starting point is r-Core (~5 kg rated, 7 kg peak).
-Light MIG/MAG torch bodies plus partial cable dress often land around 3–4 kg on the scale—inside rated headroom, but integrators still validate arc-start accel and poses.
-If torch + cable totals at or above 5 kg rated, the usual paths are: lighter torch/cable routing, or add the r-Reach (~10 kg rated) row in Side-by-Side Comparison—not blindly stepping to a heavier tier.
+The common starting point is r-Core (~5 kg rated).
+Light MIG/MAG torch bodies plus partial cable dress often land around 3–4 kg on the scale—still validate arc-start accel and corner poses.
+If torch + cable totals at or above 5 kg rated: prefer lighter torch/cable routing, or add r-Reach (~10 kg rated) in Side-by-Side Comparison.

 Reach is seam ends plus retract.
-Arc start, crater, torch rotation clearing clamps or screens—these poses fail more often than “mid-seam distance to base.” r-Core catalog reach is ~922 mm; check flat, vertical, and wrap corners point by point—see the Reach guide.
+Arc start, crater, torch rotation clearing clamps—these fail before “mid-seam distance to base.” r-Core catalog reach is ~922 mm; check flat, vertical, and wrap corners point by point—Reach guide.
+Booth layout: True-scale AR.

 Payload vignettes (illustrative—weigh on site)

-Vignette A — light torch package, r-Core stays in the set: Torch + cable scaled at 3.6 kg, fixture reaction not yet added → ~72% of r-Core 5 kg rated.
-Arc-start accel and corner poses still need teach validation—3.6 < 5 is not automatic approval.
+Vignette A — light package, r-Core stays in the set: Torch + cable scaled at 3.6 kg (reaction not added) → ~72% of r-Core 5 kg rated.
+Arc-start accel and corners still need teach validation—3.6 < 5 is not automatic approval.

-Vignette B — heavy torch package, lighten or step to r-Reach: Scale reads 5.4 kg → above r-Core 5 kg rated.
-Prefer lighter torch/cable routing first; if process forbids it, add r-Reach ~10 kg rated in the comparison table.
-Assist welding rarely needs the same station to also run heavy handling—that is a separate sizing path.
+Vignette B — heavy package: Scale reads 5.4 kg → above r-Core rated.
+Lighten torch/cable first; if process forbids it, add r-Reach ~10 kg rated in the comparison table.

 How this differs from an industrial welding line